-Evaluation Criteria Max Points Scoring Instructions 1 point for including minor transit operational features - bus pads 1 point for providing bike amenities (e.g., bike racks, bike lockers) 1 point for installing bicycle counters at newly constructed facilities 1 point for providing pedestrian-oriented street lighting for the entire length of the project 1 point for providing street trees and/or a landscaped buffer between the roadway and sidewalk within the street zone for the entire length of the project Environmental justice 3 3 points will be awarded if 75% or more of the project length is located within and provides benefits to a 2040 RTP-defined environmental justice area.
+Evaluation Criteria Max Scoring Instructions Points refuge, bump-outs, flashing lights, raised pedestrian crossing on turn lanes, etc.) 1 point for building pedestrian linkages to other adjacent land uses (other than schools) 1 point for including minor transit operational features - bus pads 1 point for providing bike amenities (e.g., bike racks, bike lockers) 1 point for installing bicycle counters at newly constructed facilities 1 point for providing pedestrian-oriented street lighting for the entire length of the project 1 point for providing street trees and/or a landscaped buffer between the roadway and sidewalk within the street zone for the entire length of the project Environmental justice 3 3 points will be awarded if 75% or more of the project length is located within and provides benefits to - a 2040 RTP-defined environmental justice area.
 The sponsor must identify the benefits and disadvantages the project may have on the environmental justice community.
-Project-related Metro Vision implementation 17 Up to 17 points will be awarded as described in Appendix E. Sponsor-related Metro Vision implementation 8 Up to 8 points will be awarded as described in Appendix F. Total 100
+Project-related Metro Vision 17 Up to 17 points will be awarded as described in Appendix E. implementation Sponsor-related Metro Vision 8 Up to 8 points will be awarded as described in Appendix F. implementation Total 100